-Learning Goals Objectives Assessment 1.
-Our graduates will be effective 1.1.
+Learning Goals Objectives Assessment Our graduates will be effective communicators.
+1.1.
 Our students will produce quality business and research-oriented documents.
-No. communicators.
+Yes, students will practice producing and delivering presentations.
 1.2.
 Students are able to professionally present their ideas and also logically explain and defend their argument.
-Yes, through in- class discussions.
+Yes, through inclass discussions of homeworks and materials covered, and presentations of academic papers.
 2. Our graduates will be skilled in team work and leadership.
 2.1.
 Students will be able to lead and participate in group for projects, discussion, and presentation.
 Yes, group discussions and group homeworks.
 2.2.
 Students will be able to apply leadership theories and related skills.
 No. 3.
 Our graduates will be trained in ethics.
 3.1.
 In a case setting, students will use appropriate techniques to analyze business problems and identify the ethical aspects, provide a solution and defend it.
 No. 3.2.
 Our students will practice ethics in the duration of the program.
 Yes, building strict discipline in class and work ethic through regular assignments.
 4. Our graduates will have a global perspective.
 4.1.
 Students will have an international exposure.
 Yes, global economy macroeconomic issues will be introduced.
-5. Our graduates will be skilled in problem- solving and critical thinking.
+5. Our graduates will be skilled in problem-solving and critical thinking.
 5.1.
 Our students will have a good understanding of fundamental theories in their fields.
 Yes, assessment of fundamental macro-theories.
 5.2.
 Our students will be prepared to face problems in various business settings and find solutions.
 Yes, assessment of problem solving in macro-setting.
 5.3.
 Our students will demonstrate competency in critical thinking.
 Yes, one of major goals of this course.